-effect of biomass burning aerosols over the southern African region during
+The direct radiative effect of biomass burning aerosols over southern Africa

 Citation: Abel, S. J., Highwood, E. J., Haywood, J. M., and Stringer, M. A.: The direct radiative effect of biomass burning aerosols over southern Africa, Atmos.
 Chem.
 Phys., 5, 1999-2018, doi:10.5194/acp-5-1999-2005, 2005.